 Using a Reverse Mortgage to Stop a Foreclosure

 If you are struggling to make mortgage payments and are facing foreclosure, taking out a reverse mortgage to payoff the existing mortgage debt may be one way to prevent the loss of your house.
 Once the lump sum is fully disbursed to the mortgage holder, this will eliminate monthly mortgage payments and the homeowner is free to remain in the home.
-(If the reverse mortgage does not provide enough to pay the full amount owed, the lender may be willing to accept a reduced lump sum in full satisfaction of the mortgage.)

 A reverse mortgage requires no income or credit qualification so even if you are behind in your payments, you may still qualify for a reverse mortgage loan.
 (Though generally you cannot be in default on a federal obligation or a federally insured loan.)